InfOmics/DiGAS/README.md

 To test DiGAS we used just genotyping and demographic data avaiable at ADNI(http://adni.loni.usc.edu) data portal.

-## Usage

-The project was developed using python inside jupyter notebook.
-For the mapping of SNPs to a gene was used R that can be lunched inside the notebook as well.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.